whookie/img2vmf/README.md

 # img2vmf
-This script allows you to generate a Source Engine Valve Map File (VMF) from a 2D Image.
+This script allows you to generate a Source Engine Valve Map Format File (VMF) from a 2D Image.

 **Dependencies**